AlyssaYoung/AVQA/README.md

 Dataset Website: [https://mn.cs.tsinghua.edu.cn/avqa](https://mn.cs.tsinghua.edu.cn/avqa)

+## AVQA Dataset

 ## Description
 ### Repo directories

+## Usage
+1. Clone this repo
+`git clone git@github.com:AlyssaYoung/AVQA.git`
+2. Download data
+You can download the raw videos and extract features according to your needs.
+Besides, you can also directly use the features we provide.

+More detailed information for downloading data can be found in the #Downloads Section of the [Dataset Website](https://mn.cs.tsinghua.edu.cn/avqa).

 ## Citation
 If you find our paper or code useful, please cite our paper using the following bibtex: